aquariidev/aquarii-ui/packages/docs/content/docs/select.md

 <div class="mb-4">
   <aq-alert type="warning">
-    option-label are required if your options props contains array object
+    option-label and track-by are required if your options props contains array object
   </aq-alert>
 </div>